PJMcDonough/OOP-notes/Pillars of OOP.md

 Polymorphism lets us deal with multiple different things similarly.
 Take for example the Cartesian and polar implementations of `Point`.
 # Inheritance
+The general idea of inheritance is that we use some behavior of another class, while adding some of our own.

 We have covered how some of this works to some extent and will cover it further in the future.
 Note that various implementations inherit the abstractions provided in `Polygon` and `Point`.

+When we write something like `class MyClass`, this means `class MyClass extneds Object`.
+This allows us to using things like `.toString` from `Object`.

+In the above example, `MyClass` is a subclass of `Object`.
+Equivalently we can say that `Object` is its superclass.

+The keyword `super` refers to the superclass.
+We can use it to call a constructor defined in `super`.
+If another constructor of `super` is not called, then `super()` will be called implicitly in the constructor.
+We can also use it to call the methods we override.

+When no constructors are specified, Java adds the "default constructor".
+This isn't really inheritance, but it is similar in principle.

+Inheritance makes the `protected` access modifier actually useful.
+Protected allows subclasses but not clients to see given instance variables.
+Other classes in the package can also access these instance variables.

+Sources disagree on whether composition is inheritance.

+## `abstract class`es
+Abstract classes somewhere between concrete `class`es and `interfaces`.
+We can put the common data and behavior of multiple `class`es in an `abstract class`.
+We cannot directly instantiate `abstract class`es, but in exchange for this, we can define `abstract` methods.
+Like with concrete implementors of an `interface`, concrete subclasses of an `abstract class`must implement all the `abstract` methods of the abstract class.

+One interesting difference between an `interface` and an `abstract class` is that, by overriding a method with an abstract method, an abstract class can force its concrete subclasses to override methods (e.g. `.toString`).

+An `abstract class` can be subclasses of another `abstract class`, in which case, it does not need to implement its superclass's abstract methods.

+In class we did an example of this with `Polygon` and its subclasses.

+## A Silly Animal Kingdom
+This is not a biology class.
+It is not biologically accurate (for instance we pretend all birds can fly), but the interesting bit is the inheritance.

+We have the `interface Animal`, containing only the method `yell`.
+`Bird` implements `Animal`, and `Eagle` and `HummingBird`.
+`Bird` adds the methods fly (which is abstract) and peck (which is concrete).
+This means that `Eagle` and `HummingBird` must each implement `yell` and `fly`.
+Because `Eagal`s are awesome, and Red-tailed Hawks have the best sound, we will have a *totally awesome* biologically inaccuracy where `Eagal.yell` make Red-tailed Hawk noises.

+Each fish has a list of `Fin`s.
+`JellyFish` has no `Fin`s so that list is empty.
+Sharks do have `Fin`s, so that list is non-empty.

+![AnimalDiagram.png "Summary of the Silly Animal Kingdom"]

 # Encapsulation
 Encapsulation allows us to keep separate concerns separate.
 That's the definition.